Suggested links

 • 20 deaths were reported (carbon monoxide poisoning, falls, hypothermia, car crash, carbon monoxide poisoning, and suicide)

-The rise of Ambien abuse has been statistically documented for nearly 15 years.
-Substance Abuse and Mental Health Services Administration (SAMHSA) reported that in 2010, roughly one-third of Ambien-related emergency room visits resulted from the victim taking more than the recommended dosage.
-In 2018, 1 million Americans reported misuse of prescription sedatives.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that in 2010, roughly one-third of Ambien-related emergency room visits were the result of the victim taking more than the recommended dosage.

 Support for Friends and Family Members